-The often differing nature of supply and demand curves carries these important practical implications and is the principal reason the idea of "symmetric" treatment of monopoly and monopsony does not work.
-It is, however, not the only difference.
-In addition, buying-side markets are typically less concentrated than selling-side markets.
+markets are typically less concentrated than selling-side markets.
 To be sure, there is the occasional monopsony buyer.
 But, as a general matter, there are typically many more buyers than sellers in a given market.
-As a consequence, buyer combinations are less likely in general than seller combinations to create or exercise market power.
+As a consequence, buyer combinations are less likely in general than seller combinations to create or exercise market power.16

-The upshot is that there are at least two obstacles to symmetric treatment of buying- and selling-side conduct.
-First, in the many industries facing flat or declining costs at prevailing levels of production, and hence similarly shaped supply curves, a monopsonist's effort to reduce prices by restricting purchases will not work; prices will stay the same and the monopsonist buyer(s) in question will just get less of the input at issue without any necessary deadweight loss or associated reduction in consumer welfare.
-Second, buyer combinations are, in general, less likely to create or exercise market power because buyers typically tend to outnumber sellers significantly in a given market.
+The upshot is that there are at least two obstacles to symmetry in the treatment of buyingand selling-side conduct.
+First, in the many industries facing flat or declining costs at prevailing levels of production, an effort to reduce prices by restricting purchases will not work; prices will stay the same and the buyer(s) in question will just get less of the input in issue without any necessary reduction in consumer welfare.
+Second, buyer combinations are, in general, less likely to create or exercise market power.
 As a result, adverse welfare effects are inherently less likely in buy-side contexts than in sell-side cases.